x

-Every year, it seems there’s news of another mass forest or wildfire.
-Practically anywhere with even a little bit of vegetation and dryness can have the potential for deadly wildfires to propagate, so much so that in 2021 alone, the US experienced more wildfires than it had in a decade.
+Every year, it seems there’s news of another forest set alight.
+That’s because any vegetated, and especially arid, region has the potential to spark forest fires–so much so that in 2021 alone, the US experienced more wildfires than it had in the previous decade.

 • 01